elduderinow/07c_FLWR/README.md

 #### Text life matters aka typography is real

- - [ x ] Some words are bolded
+ - [x] Some words are bolded
- - [ x ] Some words are italic
+ - [x] Some words are italic
  - [ ] Some words have a different color
  - [ ] We aren't using a default font, cause it's not 2004
  - [ ] Contrast is not too low
  - [ ] Typographic hierachy is correct
  - [ ] Text has a clear intro, middle, conclusion
  - [ ] Intro, middle, conclusion is style correctly
- - [ x ] Headline font is a headline font
+ - [x] Headline font is a headline font
- - [ x ] Body text font is a body text font
+ - [x] Body text font is a body text font
  - [ ] The text on the page has a good flow

 #### Style

- - [ x ] Black is almost black but not #000
+ - [x] Black is almost black but not #000
- - [ x ] White is almost white but not #fff
+ - [x] White is almost white but not #fff
- - [ x ] The website is not an ugly color mess
+ - [x] The website is not an ugly color mess
  - [ ] The styling is consistent
  - [ ] It is not four totally different pages thrown together
  - [ ] Everything works even if you are colorblind

 #### Not everyone has free 4G aka speed matters